hrydgard/ppsspp-site/docs/faq.md

 ## Where can I get PPSSPP for iOS?

-PPSSPP can run on most modern iOS versions.
-On some versions, the JIT works.
-See the [Downloads page](/download) for more info.
+PPSSPP can run on most modern iOS versions, and is now available on the App Store, in addition to sideloading.
+On sideloaded versions, the JIT works, but the App Store versions are generally fine too.
+See the [Downloads page](/download) for links and more info.

 <a name="vita"></a>